nstutelberg/Projects/README.md

 # Findings
    Analysis resulted in the linear regression model found below.
 I limited the independent variables used in the final model to 3.
-With more variables, the less impact each independent variable has, and the more likely it is that I would run into a multicollinearity problem, with two independent variables being highly correlated to each other
+With more variables, the less impact each independent variable has, and the more likely it is that I would run into a multicollinearity problem.

+  **Variable definitions:**

+  Sale Price - Price that a sneaker sold for on StockX (after-market resell website).

+  Days Since IPO - Amount of days that have passed since the initial release of the sneaker.

+  Solid Stripe - Binary regressor with 0 being a solid colored Yeezy (no stripes / one solid color) and 1 being a striped Yeezy (stripes wrapping around entire sneaker).

+  Light Dark - Binary regressor with 0 being a light colored Yeezy (white, yellow, light blue) and 1 being a dark colored yeezy (gray, black, dark brown).

      summary(lm(`Log_Sale_Price` ~ `Log_Days_Since_IPO` + `Solid_Stripe` + `Light_Dark`, data = shoestotal))